CatenaTools/catena-public-docs/engines/unity/parties.md

 ## Prerequisites
 * {% partial file="/_partials/unity/running-catena-prereq.md" /%}
-* You must have completed [the Unity Quickstart Guide](./quickstart.md)
+* You must have completed [the Unity Quickstart Guide](./quickstart.md).
-* You must have completed [the Unity Authentication Guide](./authentication.md)
+* You must have completed [the Unity Authentication Guide](./authentication.md).

 ## Adding Parties
-The first step to adding parties in your project is to set up a method of logging in the player, and getting an account.
+The first step to adding parties in your project is to set up a way for the player to log in and get an account.
 Once the player is logged in, they should be ready to create or join a party.

 For more information on Parties in Catena and the features available, refer to the parties documentation.
 <!-- Add in this link when it exists: [refer to the Parties documentation](../../features/parties/index.md). -->

 ### Creating a party

-1. Reminder, if you have not yet completed the [Unity Quickstart Guide](./quickstart.md), and [the Unity Authentication Guide](./authentication.md) please do so now.
+1. Reminder: if you have not yet completed the [Unity Quickstart Guide](./quickstart.md) and [the Unity Authentication Guide](./authentication.md), please do so now.
 2. Return to the scene created in the Unity Authentication Guide, which should already have `CatenaEntrypoint` and `CatenaPlayer`.
-We will henceforth refer to this as "your Scene".
+We will  refer to this as "your scene".
-3. Create an empty `GameObject` in your Scene.
+3. Create an empty `GameObject` in your scene.
     1. Rename this `GameObject` to `CatenaParties`.
     2. Add the `CatenaPartiesManager` component to your `GameObject`.

-#### What Is The Catena Parties Manager?
+{% admonition type="info" name="What Is The Catena Parties Manager?" %}
 The **Catena Parties Manager** component houses functionality for operations related to parties.
-It's a way to more easily interface with the Catena Party endpoints, instead of using the **Catena Entrypoint** component directly.
+It's an easier way to interface with the Catena Party endpoints, instead of using the **Catena Entrypoint** component directly.
+{% /admonition %}

-4. Import the Catena Unity SDK to the Script you'd like to create parties from, if not already done, as well as `Catena.CatenaParties`.
+4. If you haven't already done so, add the following imports to the script you'd like to create parties from:

 <!-- TODO (@HF): csharp does not appear to be supported. determine how to enable it for better syntax highlighting -->
 ```c